-Common breaches are usually related to employees with a disability or medical problem and the employer does not accommodate or terminates the employee.
+Common breaches are usually related to employees with a disability and/or medical condition, and the employer does not accommodate or terminates the employee.
 Sometimes this is complicated by an income disability contract of insurance or collateral benefits insurance which are lost when termination occurs, despite their applicability to an injured employee.
 Employers sometimes terminate employees before they can make a claim under the disability contract to avoid paying the premiums increase.
-On occasion employers forget to complete applications for disability insurance leaving employees uncovered and exposed in the event of a medical condition that would trigger the payments under the policy.
+On occasion, employers forget to complete applications for disability insurance leaving employees uncovered and exposed in the event of a disability and/or medical condition that would trigger the payments under the policy.
 In that scenario, the employer could be found to step into the shoes of the disability insurer.

-Lemieux Law is equally well versed in complex employment matters.
-Whether it is sensitive in nature and requires discretion and tactful advancement such as sexual assault or sexual harassment or breaches the Code because of disability accommodation and/or return to work from maternity leave, rest assured that we are very good at what we do and how we litigate these important matters.
-The most important thing to do is call us.
+Lemieux Litigation is well versed in complex employment matters.
+Whether it is sensitive in nature and requires discretion and tactful advancement, such as sexual assault, harassment, or breaches of the Code due to disability accommodation or return to work from maternity leave, rest assured that we are very good at what we do and how we litigate these important matters.
+The most important thing to do is contact us.
 Engaging with your employer after a breach can have detrimental consequences to your matter.
 Employers often hire human resources professionals or in-house counsel to inoculate breaches with employees even before they have a chance to seek outside counsel.
 This is a very common occurrence.
-Do not fall victim to abuse and breaches of the Human Rights Code and do not allow your employer to coerce your rights away.
+Do not fall victim to abuse and breaches of the Code, and do not allow your employer to coerce your rights away.

-Should you have any interest in learning more about the Human Rights Code and its protective measures, you can visit their website to learn more: http://www.sjto.gov.on.ca/hrto/ or call us.
+Should you have any interest in learning more about the Ontario Human Rights Code and its protective measures, you can visit their website at: http://www.sjto.gov.on.ca/hrto/.